 A healthy exercise regimen and a well-balanced diet are fundamental for a long healthy life.
 According to the Centers for Disease Control and Prevention (CDC), over the past 30 years, childhood obesity has more than tripled in the U.S. Children who are overweight or obese are at risk for developing hypertension, diabetes, elevated cholesterol levels and other illnesses.
-Tutor Time is tackling this trend with the Grow Fit® program, which encourages balanced nutrition practices and physical activity.
+La Petite Academy is tackling this trend with the Grow Fit® program, which encourages balanced nutrition practices and physical activity.
 By partnering with parents to prioritize healthy choices, together we can help children prevent chronic disease later in life.

 “Children today are not as active as we were growing up,” says Dr. Doug.
 “We were allowed more freedom and ran around for much of the day.
 Today we need to get our children away from the computer and TV screens and do something with them if we want to help keep them fit.
 A fun and easy way is to take them walking.”

 Children will look forward to walking if you make it fun.
 Playing games as you walk will encourage children to walk greater distances.
 Play “I Spy.”
 Have a walking scavenger hunt.
 Bring along a small bucket to collect “treasures” that children find along the way.
 Spice up a walk by playing “Follow the Leader” or with “interval training,” depending on your kids’ ages.
 Try different moves like giant steps, hopping, skipping, walking backwards – mix it up!

 As with any form of exercise, it is important to keep a few safety factors in mind: